We're here to help!CALL TODAY: 954-568-3636

 Every state has different requirements when it comes to claiming damages for the death of a loved one.
 In some states, family members such as a spouse or children can file a claim.
 In other states, only the representative of the deceased person’s estate has the right to file.
 Knowing what the law says in Florida can help you understand whether you have the right to file after an unexpected death – and if you don’t, who could.
 A conversation with one of our lawyers can give you more information, but here are four basic laws in Florida:

-If you lost a loved one through a fatal accident, the Law Offices of David I. Fuchs will thoroughly review your circumstances, advise you of your rights and options under Florida wrongful death law, and when appropriate, represent you in a wrongful death insurance claim or lawsuit.
+If you lost a loved one through a fatal accident, David I. Fuchs, Injury & Accident Lawyer, P.A. will thoroughly review your circumstances, advise you of your rights and options under Florida wrongful death law, and when appropriate, represent you in a wrongful death insurance claim or lawsuit.
 When another person or business is responsible for your loved one’s death, attorney David Fuchs will fight for you to receive the compensation you deserve.